-We Teach Science facilitates the development of the relationship between mentors and students through three in-person events over the school year.
-At the beginning of the year we hold a “meet the mentors” event where students get a chance to spend some quality time with their mentors in a relaxed and informal environment.
+We Teach Science facilitates the development of the relationship between mentors and students through three in-person events over the school year in our traditional model.
+At the beginning of the year we hold a “meet your mentor” event where students get a chance to spend some quality time face-to-face with their mentors in a relaxed and informal environment.
 In the first trimester we ask each mentor to find a time to come to the school and conduct an in-person mentoring session during their usual mentoring time.
 Finally, we end the year with a fun party where students and mentors connect and reflect on their year together.

 Lesson plan database

-Our initial orientation consists of a two hour training where prospective mentors learn about the achievement gap occurring in American public schools, along with the details of the RTM program, our solution to this serious problem.
+Our initial orientation consists of training where prospective mentors learn best practices in working with students and how to make the sessions engaging and powerful.
 During the orientation, participants will work together on hypothetical scenarios and group activities.
 The orientation is also a step in our screening process.

-A personal mentor-coach (current or former teacher) watches RTM sessions and provides feedback via email and phone to each mentor.
-Each coach has a cohort of 10-12 mentors to watch over the year.
-The coaches watch two sessions per week, and each mentor receives feedback four times during the academic year.
+A personal mentor-coach (former teacher) watches RTM sessions and provides feedback via email to each mentor.
+Each mentor receives feedback four times during the academic year.
 The coaches help mentors to recognize areas of strength and places for improvement for future sessions.
-Coaches also participate in our in-person workshops.

 Each year we hold two mentor workshops focused around specific mentoring skills.
-These workshops are held in the evenings, usually in Burlingame or during lunch at one of our corporate partner locations in Silicon Valley.
-These two hour sessions allow mentors to connect with each other, get in-person feedback, and learn new skills and strategies for working with their student.
+We also provide ongoing webinars for our mentors.
+These workshops and webinars allow mentors to connect with each other, get in-person feedback, and learn new skills and strategies for working with their student.

 A Closed Feedback Loop

 We Teach Science is continually working to improve the RTM program.
-We collect feedback from all constituencies and analyze the data to determine places that need tweaking.
-We ask mentors to fill out a short survey each week explaining how their sessions went and how their relationship with the student is developing.
+We collect feedback from all constituencies and analyze the data to determine places that need refining.
+We encourage mentors to fill out a short weekly survey explaining how their sessions went and how their relationship with the student is developing.
 Our students fill out surveys once per month on similar topics.
 The coaches send detailed observation notes to mentor and the WTSF program staff.
 Twice each year mentors are asked to fill out a longer survey explaining the programs strengths and areas for growth.
-Between all of this qualitative data we aim to have a complete picture of how the program is running and how all participants are experiencing the program.
+With all of this qualitative data, our goal is to have a complete picture of how the program is running and how all participants are experiencing the program.

 Careers in the Classroom

-Each Semester we ask one mentor to come to each class to lead a Scientist in the Classroom (SITC) discussion.
+In our traditional model, each semester we offer mentors the opportunity to come to the campus and talk about their career and real life world applications to the whole class.
 The goal of these discussions is to help make math and science real for students by allowing mentors to go into detail about their work.
 Students have really enjoyed these sessions in the past.
 Some of the topics covered have been: the use of nanotechnology in windows in the future, the impact of vaccines on populations, blood alcohol content graphing, and the ways that video game designers use algebraic equations.

-We Teach Science staff supports the presenting mentor by providing an outline to help him/her plan the talk, scheduling the session with the teacher, and attending the discussions to lend an extra hand.
-To see previous SITC discussions, go to our video library.
+We Teach Science staff supports the presenting mentor by providing input to help him/her plan the talk, scheduling the session with the teacher, and attending the discussions to lend an extra hand.

 Find out what our students have to say about the program